top of page

 Wild Songbirds

 Our program of rehabilitation includes species-specific nutritional management, medical care, habitat enrichment, species socialization, and pre-release conditioning.
 Our work is centered on keeping our patients "wild" so they can be released to resume normal lives and produce future generations.
+Click on the image below to follow Ringo's rehab journey and learn more about our work.

 As a volunteer-managed nonprofit, donations go directly towards our mission and help to pay for bird feed and supplies, medications, aviary construction and maintenance, and veterinary services.
 Donations may be fully tax-deductible.